JieWu02/Target-DPO/readme.md

-# target_dpo Setup & Data Format
-This repo offers an implementation for our paper "Teaching Your Models to Understand Code via Focal Preference Alignment" (EMNLP 2025 Main Conference).
+## This repo offers an implementation for our paper "Teaching Your Models to Understand Code via Focal Preference Alignment" (EMNLP 2025 Main Conference).

 ## Environment Setup
 ```bash